Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/04-form-intro/03-page.md

 </div>

 The `action` attribute is a link to a server-side script (i.e. a file on another computer, not the users computer).
-Typically this file is code file (php, javascript, python, java, etc) on a server that will do 'something' with the user data before returning information back to the browser.
+Typically this file is code file (php, asp.net, python, jsp, etc) on a server that will do 'something' with the user data before returning information back to the browser.  **Note:** we talk about this in MART 461 Web Server Technologies

 <span class="label label-info">NOTE:</span> The value of the action attribute will always be an URL.